brk-a/mentalHealth/abstract.md

 ### what does the GAD score measure?
 * One's proclivity to have excessive, uncontrollable and often irrational worry about events or activities
 ### why is GAD important as a measure of mental wellness?
-* It is an efficient tool for screening for GAD and assessing its severity in clinical practice and research.
+* It is an efficient tool for screening for GAD and assessing its severity in clinical practice and research
 ## Method
 ### flow
 * consume dataset